 A huge programme of related projects has been bubbling away in the south-west corner of Coventry for 4-5 years.

-Affecting the Whitley, Cheylesmore, Finham, Fenside, Styvechale, Baginton, and Bubbenhall areas the development will put into the shade the 3 years of work on the A45/A46 improvements discussed here.
+Affecting the Whitley, Cheylesmore, Finham, Fenside, Styvechale, Baginton, and Bubbenhall areas the Coventry South Developments will put into the shade the 3 years of work on the A45/A46 improvements discussed here.

 In the news recently though is the approval by government for a £500 million expansion of Jaguar Land Rover (JLR).
 JLR are set to expand their engineer centre onto “Whitley South”, this land is in fact the very same piece of land that represented “Gateway North”.
 This has involved cooperation, or conflict, between many stakeholders representing interested parties in developing, or opposing, the planned development.
 These stakeholders include: